 HTTP and HTTPS

-The first thing to try is to add or remove an “s” to the “http” preceding the website URL.
+The first thing to try is to add or remove an “s” to the “HTTP” preceding the website URL.
 For example, typing in https://www.facebook.com may open it for you because only “http://www.facebook.com” was blocked.
-Likewise, if it was “https” blocked, you can try “http” only to see if you can access the website.
-The term “https” represents a secure connection while the “http” is the unencrypted version of the website URL.
+Likewise, if it was “https” blocked, you can try “HTTP” only to see if you can access the website.
+The term “HTTPS” represents a secure connection while the “HTTP” is the unencrypted version of the website URL.

 Internet Options – Restricted Websites & Content Advisor

-If toggling between http and https does not help, check the error message you are getting when trying to access.
+If toggling between HTTP and https does not help, check the error message you are getting when trying to access.
 If it says “Due to Restrictions On This Account”, it could be a Family Safety Software.
 Not much can be done in this case except to try portable browsers that do not need to be installed and offer proxy as well.
 We’ll get to that in a while.

 If there is no account-related message, probably the site has been blocked using Internet Options.
 Go to Internet Options in Control Panel and on the Security tab, click on Restricted Websites in the Internet Security Zone, and then on the button labeled “Sites” (See image below).
 Check if the URL of the website you wish to access is listed there.
 If yes, select the URL and click Remove.
 You’ll be prompted for confirmation.
 That done, the website should open without any problems on any of your browsers.

 There is yet another method to block certain types of websites from opening – using the same Internet Options dialog box.
 Click on the Content tab.
-Based upon your version of Windows, you might see “Content Advisor” or “Family Safety” button.
+Based on your version of Windows, you might see “Content Advisor” or “Family Safety” button.
 This option is used to restrict certain types of websites from opening for different users.
 That means you can use the option to block websites at the user level.
 If you know the password, you can click the button and change settings.
-If not, you will have to ask permissions from your parents or network admin.
+If not, you will have to ask permission from your parents or network admin.
 Here too, you can use a portable browser to bypass restrictions.